 What is vitamin B12?

-Vitamin B12 (cobalamin) is one of the most essential components of the B vitamin complex for your health and well-being.
+Vitamin B12 (cobalamin) is an essential components of the B vitamin complex for health and well-being.
 It’s just as easy to become anaemic from B12 deficiency as it is from iron deficiency, and this nutrient also prevents osteoporosis, birth defects, macular degeneration, and fatigue.

 - Stimulates red blood cell production to prevent anemia